Margoju/GoodVibes-2/README.md

    ***********************************************************************************************************************
 ```

 This calculation contains a multi-step job: an optimization and frequency calculation with a small basis set followed by (--Link1--) a larger basis set single point energy.
 Note the use of the `--spc link` option.
 The standard harmonic and quasi-harmonic corrected thermochemical data are obtained from the small basis set partition function combined with the larger basis set single point electronic energy.
-In this example, GoodVibes automatically recognizes the level of theory used in the frequency calculation, B3LYP/6-31G(d), and applies the appropriate scaling factor of 0.977 (this can be suppressed to apply no scaling with -v 1.0)
+In this example, GoodVibes2 automatically recognizes the level of theory used in the frequency calculation, B3LYP/6-31G(d), and applies the appropriate scaling factor of 0.977 (this can be suppressed to apply no scaling with -v 1.0)

 Alternatively, if a single point energy calculation has been performed separately, provided both file names share a common root e.g. `ethane.out` and `ethane_TZ.out` then use of the `--spc TZ` option is appropriate.
 This will give identical results as above.